mnakamae/Portfolio/Cybersecurity/Textbook RSA/README.md

-# Vigenere Cipher
+# Textbook RSA

 ## DESCRIPTION
 This project looks closely at RSA protocols and the relation between both public and private key pairs.
-The most notable equations for this portion of the assignment are the encryption [E(m) = me mod n] and decryption [m(c) = cd mod n] equations given public (e, n) and private (d, n) key pairs.
+The most notable equations for this portion of the assignment are the encryption [E(m) = m<sup>e</sup> mod n] and decryption [m(c) = c<sup>d</sup> mod n] equations given public (e, n) and private (d, n) key pairs.
 I also explored malleability attacks in which attackers are allowed to create their own ciphertexts due to the mathematical properties of the encryption/decryption algorithms.
 As a result, it is very important to also use padding when using any RSA schemes.
 Both the public and private keys are derived from randomly generated prime numbers, p and q.

 ## INSTRUCTIONS